Who is Succession‘s Number One Boy? (My Version of Those “Every Succession Character, Ranked” Articles)

 While I largely agree with that characterization—particularly the first season of the show—I think it’s worth taking the time to examine the LAS qualities of each member of the Roy family.

-And if you’ve made it this far, I should warn you: spoilers abound for the first two seasons of Succession from here on out.
+And if you’ve made it this far, I should warn you: spoilers abound for the first three seasons of Succession from here on out.

 Logan, Frank, Marcia, or any of the other secondary characters (but there are two technical non-Roys and one non-biological relation who do make the list.)